BakedGuysDev/SwissKnife/README.md

 A paper based plugin dedicated to patching illegal items and some exploits that players have encountered on the Egirls Nation server...
 It's scuffed, but it works.

-The plugin was made just for one server which is Egirls Nation, you can use it on other servers, but some features will most probably not work correctly.
+The plugin was made just for one server which is Egirls Nation, you can use it on other servers, but some features may not work correctly or at all.

+> As of 12.
+Aug.
+2021 adding config options to almost everything is in progress, so if you want to use the plugin, but with some features disabled, there is a big chance you'll get a config option soon.
+Of course you can always make an issue to nudge us in the right direction.

 Pull requests are welcome!